 - Whole30 Bangers & Mash

 This post may contain affiliate links.
 Please read my disclaimer.

 Polish Pork Cutlets

-- Heat oil in a large skillet over medium heat and cook each cutlet for 3 minutes a side then transfer to a baking rack in the oven to stay warm.
-Cook the cutlets in batches to make sure they get crispy (add more oil to pan in between if needed)
+- Heat oil in a large skillet over medium heat and cook each cutlet for 2-3 minutes a side Transfer to a baking rack over a baking sheet in the oven to finish cooking (about 3-5 minutes) Cook the cutlets in batches to make sure they get crispy (add more oil to pan in between if needed)